Transform variables

 for model training and testing, select Training variable

-from the Transformation type
+from the Transformation type dropdown.
+Specify either the

 number of observations to use for training (e.g., set Size